BSidesSF/bsidessf.github.io/_pages/cfp/villages.md

 title: "BSidesSF 2024 Villages"
 ---

-Note: Check the [Call for Participation](/cfp) page for overall conference timelines/deadlines and information.

 # Dive Deep, Connect, Shape the Future: Become a BSidesSF 2024 Village Leader!

 Calling all information security enthusiasts!
 BSidesSF 2024 invites passionate leaders to host Villages, dedicated spaces for immersive learning and collaboration on May 4-5, 2024.